nathanthorell/mssql-music-platform-db/README.md

 - For local testing, you will need FlywayDB Community Edition installed
   - [Download FlywayDB](https://flywaydb.org/download/community)

-- For local migration testing edit the `flyway.conf` file in this project's root directory with your local connection configuration.
+- For local migration testing edit a local `.env` file in this project's root directory with your local connection configuration and then source it.

 - Then run `flyway migrate`